Chickensalad303/SpIpod/README.md

-## Reminder comment out framebuffer part of /boot/config.txt, this is only used for testing via vnc viewer
+## Reminder to self: comment out framebuffer part of /boot/config.txt, this is only used for testing via vnc viewer
 I'm using a ipod classic from 2004 (A1059)

 # sPot
 This is a Fork of the [Spotify Ipod](https://github.com/dupontgu/retro-ipod-spotify-client) by Guy Dupont

-This code is meant to accompany [this project](https://hackaday.io/project/177034-spot-spotify-in-a-4th-gen-ipod-2004) in which a Spotify client is built into an iPod "Classic" from 2004.
-Everything is meant to run on a Raspberry Pi Zero W.
+This code is meant to accompany my own version of [this project](https://hackaday.io/project/177034-spot-spotify-in-a-4th-gen-ipod-2004) in which a Spotify client is built into an iPod "Classic" from 2004.
+In my version everything is meant to run on a Raspberry Pi Zero 2 W.

-Since we are using the lite version of raspbian, some extra packages need to be installed:

 # Instructions
 ### I have used python 3.9.2 idk if itll work with other versions
+### I used a Raspberry Pi zero 2 W. This guide uses the newest version of raspotify, which is not available to the older Rpi Zero models.
+You can still try with older versions of raspotify, but your mileage may vary.
+\
+Since we are using the lite version of raspbian, some extra packages need to be installed:
 ## Install updates

 ```